-Meanwhile, a photoelectric smoke detectors are best at detecting the large particles typical of smoky, smoldering fires but poor at detecting fast and flaming fires.
+Meanwhile, photoelectric smoke detectors are best at detecting the large particles typical of smoky, smouldering fires but poor at detecting fast and flaming fires.

 Photoelectric units are less prone to false alarms from burnt food, so they suitable to be placed in kitchen areas.